Other common name(s): none

 What is the evidence?

-Chelation therapy is a proven treatment for lead poisoning and poisoning from other heavy metals.
+Chelation therapy is a proven treatment for lead poisoning, iron overload due to blood disorders or multiple blood transfusions, and poisoning from some other heavy metals.
 However, available scientific evidence does not support claims that the treatment benefits patients with cancer, heart disease, or any medical problems other than heavy-metal poisoning.

-Available research does not yet support claims that chelation therapy can treat heart disease.
 Randomized clinical trials have found that chelation therapy drugs did not benefit patients with impaired circulation in their legs.
 In 1993, a review of all chelation therapy studies reported during the previous 37 years concluded that scientific data did not support claims that the treatment was useful for treating heart problems.
 Studies published since then have generally reached the same conclusion.
-A very large, placebo-controlled study sponsored by the National Center for Complementary and Alternative Medicine is now under way and should provide a more definitive answer as to whether chelation therapy has any effects on heart disease.

 Are there any possible problems or complications?

-This substance may not have been tested to find out how it interacts with medicines, foods, or dietary supplements.
+These substances may not have been thoroughly tested to find out how they interact with medicines, foods, or dietary supplements.
 Even though some reports of interactions and harmful effects may be published, full studies of interactions and effects are not often available.
-Because of these limitations, any information on ill effects and interactions below should be considered incomplete.
+There may also be lesser-known methods used, other than the ones discussed here, which could potentially cause harm.
+Because of these limitations, any information on ill effects below should be considered incomplete.